-Many I&APs have participated actively during the EIA process by attending meetings, and by taking the time to prepare written submissions.
-I&APs contributed considerable local knowledge, information on previous studies done in the area.
+Many I&APs have participated actively during the EIA process by attending meetings, by taking the time to prepare written submissions and by contributing local knowledge and information on the study area.
 Many also hosted members of the EIA team in their homes or offices, and showed them around the area.
 The EIA team wishes to express sincere appreciation for these efforts by I&APs.